ssbc/bendy-butt-spec/README.md

  - Must be in the format specified above
  - The previous field must be correct
  - The signature must be valid
+ - The TFK format for `author` and `previous` must stay the same, there is no upgradeability in the middle of a feed
  - The maximum size of a message in bytes must not exceed 8192 bytes.

 Content must conform to the following rules: